Wednesday, October 26, 2022

 - General best practices of probate vs. non-probate assets

 - In-depth review of documentation required to ensure funds are appropriately transferred or dispersed following the death of an accountholder

 - Discussion of the effects on account titling, account ownership, transaction authority, deposit insurance and tax reporting requirements when an accountholder passes

 - The roles of POAs, PODs, authorized signers and guarantors following the death of an accountholder

 - Steps to take upon the death of a borrower

-- Spreadsheet detailing be account type documentation required and account titling following the death of the accountholder
+- Spreadsheet account type documentation required and account titling following the death of the accountholder

 - Comparison of probate vs. non-probate assets